wahflz/openwrt-guides/compiling-kismet-capture.md

 * Subtarget: MT7622
 * Target Profile: Linksys E8450

-Next, navigate to Network > kismet > kismet-capture-linux-wifi.
-Press `space` to select it as a module `<M>`.
+Next, navigate to `Network > kismet > kismet-capture-linux-wifi`.
+Press `SPACE` to select it as a module `<M>`.

-Exit the menu, saving your changes.
+Exit the menu, saving your changes to `.config`.

 ## Compile the Package
-This will take some time
+This will take some time.
+Add the -j option to use multiple cores.
+For example, `make -j4`.
 ```bash
 make tools/install
 make toolchain/install